Lessons in Graphite

 especially under pressure.

-to sharpen again,
+learning to sharpen again,

-to bear the sound,
+to stomach the sound,

-with what still writes.
+with whatever still writes.

 GBS